-Firstly, passenger facilities, particularly for those using Wijet’s services are currently poor.
-Wijet occupies a part of the Terminal Building for its operations as well as for support accommodation.
+Firstly, passenger facilities, particularly for those using Business Aircraft are currently poor.
 There is no purpose built passenger and crew accommodation.
 As an interim solution, a small passenger lounge was opened in November 2016 and is already very popular, however a much better equipped facility is urgently needed.

 The Passenger Terminal operation is known as a ‘FBO’ (fixed base operation).
 Customers are prepared to pay for the speed, flexibility and security of a private charter flight but also expect to have access to a lounge area, meeting rooms, refreshments and good quality cloakrooms.
 These are not currently available at Blackbushe.
 Not all passengers will necessarily use this accommodation for every flight, but they must be available for the times when there may be a delay or, for example, if a group of people from a company are meeting up to travel together or if a meeting is held between flights.

 Crew members also require accommodation at an FBO including rest rooms and briefing rooms.
-Again, at present there is no purpose built accommodation and Wijet needs to improve what it can offer these personnel.
+Again, at present there is no purpose built accommodation and the airport needs to improve what it can offer these personnel.

 The design and quality of this building will establish the benchmark for any future built development at the Airport.

 The second element of the proposals involves the provision of additional hangar space.
 There is substantial interest from a number of aircraft manufacturers to house new maintenance facilities at Blackbushe and a general need for more aircraft ‘garaging’ capacity.
 It is proposed to replace the lost 40,000 sq ft over the next 3-4 years, providing a total of

 up to 47,798 sq. ft.
 (4,440 sq. m.) of new modern hangar space.